Today's Articles

 *Yaa Asantewaa was born on this date in 1840.
 She was an African farmer, politician, military leader, and queen mother of Ejisu in the Ashanti Empire, now part of modern-day Ghana.

 Born in Besease, in central Ghana, Asantewaa was the older of two children.
 Her brother, Afrane Panin, became the chief of Edweso, a nearby community.
-After a childhood without incident, she cultivated crops on the land around Boankra.
+After a childhood without incident, she cultivated crops around Boankra.
 She entered an adulterous marriage with a man from Kumsi, with whom she had a daughter.
 During her brother's reign, Asantewaa saw the Ashanti Confederacy go through a series of events that threatened its future, including a civil war from 1883 to 1888.

 When her brother died in 1894, Asantewaa used her right as Queen Mother to nominate her own grandson as Ejisuhene.
 When the British exiled him to Seychelles in 1896, along with the King of Asante Prempeh I and other members of the Asante government, Asantewaa became regent of the Ejisu Juaben district.
 After the deportation of Prempeh I, the British governor-general of the Gold Coast, Frederick Hodgson, demanded the Golden Stool, the symbol of the Asante nation.
 This request led to a secret meeting of the remaining members of the Asante government at Kumasi to discuss how to secure the return of their king.
 There was a disagreement among those present.